-Keywords: Behavioural response, income tax, social security contributions, optimisation frictions, elasticity of taxable income
+Keywords: Behavioural response, income tax, social security contributions, optimisation frictions, elasticity of taxable income, bunching

-\ Adam: Institute for Fiscal Studies, 7 Ridgmount Street, London WC1E 7AE (e-mail: stuart.adam@ifs.org.uk); Browne: Directorate of Employment, Labour and Social Affairs, Organisation for Economic Co-operation and Development, 2 rue André Pascal, 75775 Paris Cedex 16 (e-mail: james.browne@oecd.org); Phillips: Institute for Fiscal Studies (e-mail: david\p@ifs.org.uk); Roantree: Institute for Fiscal Studies and University College London, London WC1H 0AX (e-mail: barra.roantree@ifs.org.uk).
+\Roantree (corresponding author): Economic and Social Research Institute (ESRI) and Trinity College Dublin, Ireland (e-mail: barra.roantree@esri.ie); Adam: Institute for Fiscal Studies (IFS), England; Browne: Renewing the Centre, England; Phillips: Institute for Fiscal Studies, England.
+Declarations of interest: none.
 The authors thank Richard Blundell, Raj Chetty, Eric French, Henrik Kleven, Guy Laroque, Ian Preston, and Emmanuel Saez for their helpful comments, along with colleagues at DIW Berlin, CPB Netherlands and IPP Paris for many helpful discussions throughout the course of the broader project of which this paper was a part.
 Browne's work on the paper was conducted while he was at the IFS.
-This paper does not represent the official views of the OECD or of its member countries.
 The opinions expressed and arguments employed, as well as any errors or omissions, are those of the authors, who gratefully acknowledge funding from the European Research Council (ERC-2010-AdG-269440-WSCWTBDS), the ESRC Centre for the Microeconomic Analysis of Public Policy (ES/M010147/1), ESRC Research Grant ES/K006185/1 and the Nuffield Foundation (OPD/40517).
-The Nuffield Foundation is an endowed charitable trust that aims to improve social well-being in the widest sense.
-It funds research and innovation in education and social policy and also works to build capacity in education, science and social science research.
-The Nuffield Foundation has funded this project, but the views expressed are those of the authors and not necessarily those of the Foundation.
 The New Earnings Survey Panel Dataset is produced by the Office for National Statistics and supplied by the Secure Data Service at the UK Data Archive.
 The Survey of Personal Incomes is Crown Copyright material and has been used with the permission of the Controller of HMSO and the Queen's Printer for Scotland.